-7.2 Anyone attending matches at St James Park must abide by the Ground Regulations which are displayed on notice boards at all entrances to the stadium and at other high visibility positions.
-Ground Regulations can also be found on the club website by clicking here.
-A copy of the Ground Regulations can also be sent to anyone on request by telephoning club Reception on 01392 411243 or emailing firstname.lastname@example.org.
+7.2 Anyone attending matches at St James Park must abide by the regulations which are displayed on notice boards at all entrances to the stadium and at other high visibility positions.
+Ground regulations can also be found on the club website by clicking here.
+A copy of the ground regulations can also be sent to anyone on request by telephoning club Reception on 01392 411243 or emailing firstname.lastname@example.org.

 8. Safeguarding children, young people and vulnerable adults

 8.1 The club is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff to do the same.
 The club has a safeguarding policy which is available to view on request from Club Reception and we take our responsibilities for the wellbeing of children, young people and vulnerable adults seriously.

 8.2 Where a child under the age of 16 breaches stadium regulations and would normally be asked to leave the ground if older, the child will be placed in the care of the match day Child Protection Officer who will endeavour to contact the child's parent, guardian or other family member if appropriate.
 In cases where this is not possible or practical, the Child Protection Officer will keep the child in a place of safety until the end of the match.
 For serious breaches of ground regulations the club may deliver the child into the custody of the police.
 This decision will be made by the club's Safety Officer.

 9. Disabled Supporters